 The proposed alteration or construction should meet the intent of the Criteria set forth in 22-505.
-Important design elements include scale, massing, site placement, height, directional expression, percentage of building coverage to site, setback, roof shapes, rhythm of openings, and sense of entry.
-Demolition of properties shall be approved if a compatible structure is proposed on the site.
-Maintaining views to the listed property and maintaining the rhythm and pattern within the environs are the primary focus of review.
+Design elements that are important are scale, massing, site placement, height, directional expression, percentage of building coverage to site, setback, roof shapes, rhythm of openings and sense of entry.
+Maintaining views to the listed property and maintaining the rhythm and pattern in the environs are the primary focus of review.

-All projects except for demolition of main structures, new infill construction, significant additions, etc. will be reviewed administratively by the Historic Resources Administrator.
+Minor projects will be approved administratively by the Historic Resources Administrator.
 The proposed alteration or construction should meet the intent of the Criteria set forth in 22-505.
-The main issue in the review is whether the project will encroach upon the listed property.

-Major projects (demolition of main structures, new infill construction, significant additions, etc.) will be reviewed by the Historic Resources Commission.
+Major projects (demolition of main structures, new infill construction, significant additions, etc.) will be reviewed by the Historic Resources

+Commission.
 The proposed alteration or construction should meet the intent of the Criteria set forth in 22-505.
-The main issue in the review is whether the project will encroach upon the listed property.